MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 :::tip

-In the sample that was provided, you create an instance of the report “01 Basic Report” in the “Strategy Tutorial” project.
+In the sample that was provided, you create an instance of the report “01 Basic Report” in the “MicroStrategy Tutorial” project.
 This report has two attributes and three metrics.

 :::